paulaguijarro/common-word-sequences/README.md

 ### Docker

 There is a [Dockerfile](Dockerfile) for building the image.
-Text file examples for testing have been copied to the Docker image for testing proposes.
+Text file examples are attached to the Docker image for testing purposes.

 For building the image: